-What Is The Hosanna Meaning In Bible?
+What Is The Meaning Of Hosanna In The Bible?

 The word itself may sound like a Greek word, but it’s not.
-It actually has Hebrew roots that got lost in English translation because of the use of certain Greek letters.
+It has Hebrew roots that got lost in the English translation because of the use of certain Greek letters.
 It’s formed when two Hebrew words are put together: yasha and anna.

 The Hebrew word hosanna means “save us immediately” or “save us when we pray.”
 “Save us” is a translation of the Hebrew phrase “howosiah-na.”
 The audience wildly chanted these Hebrew words when they waved palm fronds at the triumphant entry.
 This is the moment we commemorate Palm Sunday.